lluisalemanypuig/docyourprolog/README.md

         @date July 16th, 2018
         */

-    These blocks may be placed anywhere in the file, however it makes more sense to put them at the very beginning.
+    This block may be placed anywhere in the file, however it makes more sense to put it at the very beginning.
+If more than one is used, a warning will be issued and the last file block found will be used.

 - Predicate blocks: these blocks contain the documentation for a particular predicate and are placed just right above it.
 With this kind of blocks the programmer can